-Beginning in 2003, the Latvian Council of Jewish Communities (LCJC) sought to supplement the (1992) restitution law, adding types of communal property which could be recovered.
-Eventually, the government and Jewish community agreed on proposed legislation which would have provided a combination of restitution (of fourteen formerly Jewish-owned communal buildings) and compensation (of 32 million lats/about $60 million over a ten-year period) to the local Jewish community.
-Parliament did not pass the draft.
+Beginning in 2003, the Latvian Council of Jewish Communities (LCJC), supported by WJRO, has sought to supplement the 1992 restitution law by adding types of communal property (other than synagogues) that could be recovered.
+The government and Jewish community – through the use of a special working group, which included government and Jewish representatives – agreed on proposed legislation providing for a combination of restitution (of 14 formerly Jewish owned buildings) and compensation (of 32 million lats/about $60 million) over a ten-year period to the local Jewish community.
+However, the parliament did not pass the draft legislation.

-Subsequently, the WJRO requested and the government (in September 2008) established a new working group to evaluate the communal restitution situation.
-In June, 2012, the working group identified approximately 80 Jewish community properties eligible for restitution.
-In June 2012, the Prime Minister sought a new working group of government and Jewish community representatives to create a list of Jewish community property and recommend whether the government should return the properties or pay compensation.
-However, the working group was not established, and subsequently the Prime Minister announced that future action on restitution would require parliamentary action.
+Subsequently, in 2008, the government established a new working group, without Jewish community representation, to evaluate the communal property restitution situation.
+In 2010, the working group identified approximately 80 Jewish community properties eligible for restitution.
+In June 2012, Prime Minister Valdis Dombrovskis sought another new working group of government and Jewish community representatives to create a list of Jewish community property and recommend whether the government should return the properties or pay compensation.
+However, Justice Minister Gaidis Berzins of the National Alliance refused to establish the working group and resigned in protest.
+Subsequently, Prime Minister Dombrovskis announced that future action on restitution would require parliamentary action.

 Latvia has no law for the restitution of confiscated, heirless property.